akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

    ![](images/validation.png)

-7.After some time you can see that your virtual machine successfully deployed.
+7. After some time you can see that your virtual machine successfully deployed.

    ![](images/overview.png)